imapex/gadd/README.md

 * Click the globe icon and you'll be taken back to the ACI healthscore page but with much better health!.

 * ***TBD click the Happy MAC icon to be taken to the NFV device page...***

+* When you're done with the demo, we need to clean up after ourselves.
+You should still have the same terminal window open and are in the``gadd``directory, enter:

+		source cleanup_nfvis.sh

 #___________________________________